Online highscore system for Haxe NME

 Main.eventMgr.addEvent(loader, IOErrorEvent.IO_ERROR, this.ioError);

 Simplez, our request will now fly off and things will happen.
-In the sample code I did see while developing I found people using IOErrorEvent.NETWORK_ERROR as well as IO_ERROR, but this gives me a compile error when building for Windows so I’ve left it out, but bear in mind it may be required on some platforms.
+In the sample code I saw people were using IOErrorEvent.NETWORK_ERROR as well as IO_ERROR, but this gives me a compile error when building for Windows so I’ve left it out.
+It may be required on some platforms.

 Now let’s worry about handling the response.
 Obviously in the event of an IO error you have no response, and you’ll probably just want to prompt the user to check their internet connection.